Chinese espionage in the United States: Cyberwarfare

-Between 2010 and 2012, China was able to arrest or kill between 18 and 20 CIA assets within China.
-A joint CIA/FBI counterintelligence operation, codenamed "Honey Bear", was unable to definitively determine the source of the compromises, though theories include the existence of a mole, cyber-espionage, or poor tradecraft.
-Mark Kelton, then the deputy director of the National Clandestine Service for Counterintelligence, was initially skeptical that a mole was to blame.

-In January 2018, a former CIA officer named Jerry Chun Shing Lee was arrested at John F. Kennedy International Airport, on suspicion of helping dismantle the CIA's network of informants in China.
+In September 2022, it was reported during Congressional testimony that the FBI had informed Twitter of at least one MSS agent on its payroll.

+In January 2024, US authorities stated that they disrupted an operation by the Chinese state's advanced persistent threat called Volt Typhoon to target US critical infrastructure.

+In September 2024, Salt Typhoon, an advanced persistent threat (APT) affiliated with the MSS, was publicly reported to have gained access to multiple internet service providers in the U.S. and attempted to gain access to the phones of staff of the Kamala Harris 2024 presidential campaign as well as those of Donald Trump and JD Vance.

+In October 2024, The Washington Post reported that the US federal government formed a multi-agency team to address a 2024 hack of US telecommunications companies, conducted by Salt Typhoon, which affected systems that track federal wiretap requests.

+In September 2025, Phantum Taurus was identified as a new China-backed group that engages in espionage attacks, targeting foreign governments and militaries across Asia, Africa, and the Middle East.

 Cyber cases

-In 2007 the computer security company McAfee alleged that China was actively involved in cyberwarfare, accusing the country of cyber-attacks on India, Germany and the United States; China denied knowledge of these attacks.

-In September 2007 former senior U.S. information security official Paul Strassmann said that 735,598 computers in the U.S. were "infested with Chinese zombies"; computers infected in this manner can theoretically form a botnet capable of carrying out unsophisticated yet potentially dangerous denial-of-service attacks.
+In 2007, the computer security company McAfee alleged that China was actively involved in cyberwarfare, accusing the country of cyber-attacks on India, Germany and the United States; China denied knowledge of these attacks.
+In September 2007, former senior US information security official Paul Strassmann said that 735,598 computers in the US were "infested with Chinese zombies"; computers infected in this manner can theoretically form a botnet capable of carrying out unsophisticated yet potentially dangerous denial-of-service attacks.
 A cyber spying network known as GhostNet, using servers primarily based in China, was reported as tapping into the classified documents of government and private organizations in 103 countries (including Tibetan exiles); China denied the claim.

 In a July 2021 joint statement with NATO, the EU, and other Western nations, the US accused the Ministry of State Security of perpetrating several cyberattacks, most notably the 2021 Microsoft Exchange Server data breach.